cchamplin/FastSerialize/readme.md

 ### FAQ

-**Q: I see the same snippets of code in many places, why don't you write clean code that can be reused?**
+**Q: I see the same snippets of code in many places, why aren't you reusing code?**

 A: Occasionally you have to sacrifice abstraction and to an extent code maintainability to achieve greater performance.
 For a library as small as this serializer is I'm not too concerned.

 **Q: Why doesn't it deserialize/serialize X class?
 Why isn't X feature supported?
 I found a bug!**

-A: Create an issue and I will look into it.
+A: Create an issue and I will look into it for sure!

 **Q: If you do X you get can get a Y% performance increase!**